raphaellondner-okta/okta.github.io/_source/docs/api/getting_started/okta_expression_lang.md

 <br>There are several rules for specifying the condition.

-* Expression must have valid syntax.
+* Expressions must have valid syntax.
-* Conditions must evaluate to Boolean.
+* Expressions must evaluate to Boolean.
-* Conditions cannot contain an assignment operator, such as =.
+* Expressions cannot contain an assignment operator, such as =.
-* User attributes used in expressions can only refer to available Okta user attributes.
+* User attributes used in expressions can contain only available User or AppUser attributes.

 <br>The following functions are supported in conditions.